19 October 2021

 The adapters actively initiate the communication between external entities and the core.
 Each port can serve many adapters.
 A common example of a controller could be a REST controller or any other API request handler.

-Here is an extremely important thing – ports/adapters work with both the external actors that start the communication (driving side) and the ones that receive it (driven side).
+Here is an extremely important thing about the adapters architecture – ports/adapters work with both the external systems that start the communication (driving side) and the ones that receive it (driven side).
 But the exact mechanism slightly differs.

 The driving actors are those that start the interaction with the application by initiating a query.
-For example, it can be the mobile application interface.
+For example, it can be the mobile application interface or user interface code of a web app.
 The user input passed into the UI is taken by the adapter and sent to the core through the port.
 Both the port (interface) and the implementation of the interface will be inside the core/hexagon.

 The driven actors are those that need the core application to interact with them.
 It could be databases or even other applications.
 In this case, the application calls the external (driven) entity.
 Then, the driven adapter implements the port for the core to use.
 This time, the implementation is within the driven adapter.